balumantri46/balumantri46/README.md

 - 👀 I’m interested in Data Creation
 - 🌱 I’m currently completing my Bachelor's
 - 💞️ I’m looking to collaborate on codeing
-- 📫 How to reach me here is my primary email: balasubrahmanyammantri@gmail.com
+- 📫 How to reach me.....here is my primary email: balasubrahmanyammantri@gmail.com
 - That's all for now...

 <!---